Geodesic Models with Convexity Shape Prior: Experimental Results

 \subsection{Discussion on Computation Times}

-The computation complexity in our model is dominated by the estimation of the GMM-based velocity and the running of the HFM algorithm in the course of the curve evolution.
-We focus on the analysis on the HFM algorithm, since the velocity estimation is embarrassingly parallel and could thus easily be accelerated using GPU programming.
-The computation complexity $\cO(I K \, N \ln N)$ of the HFM method depends on the number $N$ of discretization points of the grid, and the number $IK$ of points in the stencil \eqref{eqdef:stencil}.
-Practical run times also modestly depend on the test case specific parameters, such as the such as the relaxation parameter $\ve>0$ used for the curvature penalized models \cite{mirebeau2018fast}, the profile of the cost function and walls, and more importantly the use of a narrow band which constrains the front propagation to a small subregion.
-The experiments were conducted on an Intel Core i9 3.6GHz architecture with 96GB RAM, using a C++ implementation.
+The computation complexity in our models is dominated by the computation of the GMM-based velocity and the running of the HFM method during curve evolution.
+We focus on the analysis of the HFM method, since the velocity computation is embarrassingly parallel and could thus easily be accelerated by GPU programming.
+The computation complexity $\cO(I K N \ln N)$ of the HFM method depends on the number $N$ of discretization points of the grid, and the number $IK$ of points in the stencil~\eqref{eqdef:stencil}.
+Practical run times also modestly depend on the specific parameters and the test cases, such as the relaxation parameter $\ve>0$ used for the curvature penalized models \cite{mirebeau2018fast}, the profile of the cost function and walls, and more importantly the use of a narrow band which constrains the front propagation to a small subregion.
+The experiments in this paper were conducted on an Intel Core i9 $3.6$GHz architecture with $96$GB RAM, using a C++ implementation.
 We take the image shown in Fig.~\ref{fig_Demo} as an example to report the execution time, where the size of the grid is $346\times 599\times 60$.
-The HFM method associated to the Elastica-Convexity model requires around $38$ seconds for tracking the geodesic path as indicated by the red line in Fig.~\ref{fig_Demo}d.
+The HFM method associated to the Elastica-Convexity model requires around $38$ seconds for tracking the geodesic path shown in Fig.~\ref{fig_Demo}d.
 No narrow band was considered in this test, which relied on a gradients-based velocity.
 A GPU implementation of the eikonal solver~\cite{mirebeau2021massively} led to a strong acceleration, and to running times compatible with user interaction.
-In the same example Fig.~\ref{fig_Demo}d, computation time is reduced to $2.5$ seconds on a laptop equipped with an Nvidia 2060 Max-Q GPU.
+In the same example of Fig.~\ref{fig_Demo}d, computation time is reduced to $2.5$ seconds on a laptop equipped with an Nvidia 2060 Max-Q GPU.